hamedat99/Pawzzle_Privacy/README.md

 Privacy Policy

-This privacy policy explains how your information is handled in the mobile game Pauzzl (hereafter referred to as “the Game”), developed and published by us.
+This privacy policy explains how your information is handled in the mobile game Pauzzle (hereafter referred to as “the Game”), developed and published by us.

 1. Information Collection